“Drag your thoughts away from your troubles… by the ears, by the heels, or any other way you can manage it!”

 - Hunting dogs would ‘worry’ their prey to death – that is, they would grab them by the throat.

-- See Joseph Griffin’s interview ‘The Dream Catcher’ in The New Scientist (2003).
+- See Joseph Griffin’s interview with Barbara Kiser, ‘The Dream Catcher’ in The New Scientist (2003).

 - Xiuping Li at NUS Business School asked 80 students to write about a recent decision they regretted.
 Half of them were told to seal their written recollection in an envelope.
 Afterwards, the envelope students felt less negative about the event than control students who just handed in their recollection without an envelope.
 The finding was replicated with forty female students who were asked to write about a strong personal desire that hadn’t been satisfied.
 ‘Grab it, bag it, bin it – a new approach to psychological problem solving’, British Psychological Society Research Digest, 6 September 2010.